Some links on this page are affiliate links. See full disclosure in the page footer.

 8. Make Every Big Decision Data-Informed

-Taking risks doesn’t mean ignoring data, it means pairing bold ideas with real evidence.
+Taking risks doesn’t mean ignoring data.
+It means pairing bold ideas with real evidence.
 Use customer insights, market feedback, and key performance metrics to validate your direction before going all in.

 9. Focus on the Right Big Opportunities, Not All of Them